23.05.2019, by Imke van der Sanden

 The Oculus Quest comes from the same makers as one of the most popular VR headsets in this world, the Oculus Rift.
 The Oculus Quest, also known as the all-in-one gaming headset, offers a high-end VR experience in a mobile package.
-The headset looks similar to that of the Oculus Rift, but the biggest difference is that with the Oculus Quest there are no distracting wires attached to the headset.
-As a standalone headset the Oculus Quest reminds us most of the entry-level VR headset the Oculus Go.
+The headset looks similar to that of the Oculus Rift, but the biggest difference is that with the Oculus Quest, there are no distracting wires attached to the headset.
+As a standalone headset, the Oculus Quest reminds us most of the entry-level VR headset the Oculus Go.
 The Oculus Go is a budget-friendly headset that’s best used for watching videos, while the Oculus Quest is more suitable for actual gaming.
-Want to know more about the differences or similarities between the Oculus Quest and the Oculus Go?
+Want to know more about the differences and similarities between the Oculus Quest and the Oculus Go?
 Android Central has done an extensive comparison article about Oculus’ two standalone headsets.

-How does it work?
+How Does it Work?

-The salvation of VR?
+The Salvation of VR?

-The Oculus Quest is on the market and available for purchase since May 21st, 2019, and starts at a selling price of €449.
+Want to know more about the pros and cons of the Oculus Quest?
+Check out this detailed review by Engadget.
+The Oculus Quest has been on the market and available for purchase since the 21st of May, 2019, and starts at a selling price of €449.